 Giants and ogres are central archetypes in the fairytale cast.
 Though similar, they’re not exactly the same.

-GIANTS AND OGRES: THE DIFFERENCEGiants are not identical with ogres but they share characteristics, stories and meaning.
+Giants are not identical with ogres but they share characteristics, stories and meaning.
 Giants are big.
 That’s their defining feature.
 Ogres have a massive appetite.
 That’s their defining feature, and in true fairytale fashion, their body is an outworking of their inner story.

 Ogre stories are related to the Oedipal plot, about the battle of power between fathers and sons.